TMJ – Temporomandibular Joint Pain

 - Energy work – I know this is woo woo but when I combine acupuncture with reiki healing patients feel the energy trapped in their jaw being pulled from them – trust me this works soo well.
 I have witnessed patient’s jaw moving laterally side to side as I moved crystals (usually quartz) over their cheeks.
 Trust me I was as surprised as they were.

 - Work on the emotional conditioning of not speaking your truth.
+Ask yourself:

 - Why don’t you speak up?